osudrl/cassie-trajectory-editor/README.md

 ```

 Calculates a target (the vector can be an arbitrary dimension) using the vectors passed as parameters.
-The target will depend on the current node transformation type, set by `traj_info->selection.node_type`.
+The target will depend on the current scaling type, set by `traj_info->selection.scale_type`.

 Parameters: